llibra/percent-encoding/README.md

 application/x-www-form-urlencoded string.

-`encoding` is a character encoding scheme. `string` is decoded according to the scheme after percent-encoding.
+`encoding` is a character encoding scheme. `string` is decoded according to the encoding after percent-decoding.
 This argument is passed to `babel:octets-to-string` without any change.

 ### Predicates